English clubs’ wariness over the potential of Celtic makes a move south unlikely, according to boss Brendan Rodgers.

-Ahead of the trip to Dundee in the Ladbrokes Premiership on Saturday, Rodgers said: "Probably after the Barcelona game there were critics, which is natural when you lose so heavily.
+Ahead of tomorrow’s trip to Dundee in the Ladbrokes Premiership, Rodgers said: “Probably after the Barcelona game there were critics, which is natural when you lose so heavily.

 “But when you put into perspective there has to be an opportunity for clubs like Celtic, one of the great clubs in world football, to play in this competition.
 The competition is better for a club like Celtic in it.

 “Of course you have to earn the right to be in it, you have to qualify but it shouldn’t be made near on impossible because you don’t have television money and you don’t have the propaganda that goes with that.”

 Guardiola, meanwhile, expects the race in Champions League Group C for the last-16 qualification spots to go down to the final round of matches.

 Second-placed City’s next two fixtures in the group are against leaders Barcelona away and then home, followed by a trip to Monchengladbach before they finish up by hosting Celtic.

 Guardiola said: “When the fourth team in the pot is Celtic, you immediately realise how tough it will be to qualify, to go through.

 “(It will be like that) to the last game, when we play Celtic at home.